mity/acutest/README.md

 $ ./test_example --list
 ```

-To see all the supported command line options, run the binary with the option
+To see description for all the supported command line options, run the binary
-`--help`:
+with the option `--help`:

 ```sh
 $ ./test_example --help